ARCLabUNO/arclabwebsite/content/projects/2026_NDCS evaluation/index.md

   - admin
   - tostlebe
 funder: "The Nebraska Department of Correctional Services"
-summary: "In 2022, Nebraska’s State Legislature modified the previously enacted LB 896 to provide evaluation resources for NDCS programs to ensure the effectiveness of institutional programs serving Nebraska’s incarcerated population."
+summary: "This four-year partnership between the University of Nebraska Omaha and the Nebraska Department of Correctional Services evaluates the implementation, quality, and effectiveness of structured programming to support evidence-based improvements across Nebraska's correctional facilities."
 ---

 <!--more-->

-In 2022, Nebraska’s State Legislature modified the previously enacted LB 896 to provide evaluation resources for NDCS programs to ensure the effectiveness of institutional programs serving Nebraska’s incarcerated population.
-LB 896 defines structured programming as clinical treatment programs, non-clinical programs, and other nonrecreational interventions administered within NDCS’s secure facilities.
-The statute requires structured programming to be evaluated for quality, including whether program participation reduces recidivism.
-In late 2022, NDCS contracted with the University of Nebraska Omaha to evaluate these programs.
-The primary goal of the evaluation was to determine if programs were being delivered with fidelity and achieving intended outcomes.
-LB 896 also required that the evaluation provide “a rating on the effectiveness of the program."
+The Advancing Research in Corrections (ARC) Lab at the University of Nebraska Omaha is conducting a second phase of its evaluation partnership with the Nebraska Department of Correctional Services (NDCS) to assess the quality, implementation, and effectiveness of structured programming within Nebraska's correctional facilities.

+Structured programming includes clinical treatment, non-clinical programs, and other evidence-informed interventions designed to improve institutional behavior, promote rehabilitation, and reduce recidivism.
+Building on the initial evaluation conducted beginning in 2022, this project continues to examine program delivery, implementation fidelity, participant outcomes, and overall program effectiveness.
+Findings will support continuous quality improvement, strengthen evidence-based decision-making, and provide actionable recommendations for enhancing programming across NDCS facilities.

+While the original evaluation was initiated in response to Nebraska Legislative Bill 896, this second grant cycle expands the ongoing collaboration between UNO and NDCS by continuing to generate rigorous evidence that informs policy, practice, and future program development.

-This is a four-year project funded by the Nebraska Department of Correctional Services.
+This is a four-year evaluation project funded by the Nebraska Department of Correctional Services.